 - Business Torts

-- “End-of-life” crises, including probate disputes and will contests
+- “End-of-life” crises, including probate disputes, will contests, and breach of trust claims

 - Investigation and defense of elder abuse allegations